 However, while ‘making mistakes’ is one way to learn, another great way of gaining knowledge is through learning from the mistakes of others.
 In this option, you also have the benefit of gaining valuable knowledge without the risk of financial loss.

 I decided to try out the second option and prepared a list of expert advice for young entrepreneurs.
-Hopefully, it will help you minimize risk and maximize profits in your entrepreneurial projects.
+Hopefully, this list of entrepreneur tips and strategies will help you minimize risk and maximize profits in your entrepreneurial projects.

 Note: This list of business advice for entrepreneurs and startup founders is sourced from Quora.